sanger-pathogens/assorted-sub-workflows/qc_mags/README.md

 - gunc_preqc_n_contigs
 - gunc_preqc_pass.GUNC

 If using a custom report config you can customise your AutoQC config: for the column using the tool name (lowercase) and keep_column from the report config seperated by an underscore. i.e.  `<tool>_<keep_column>`.
+Note that for adding filters based on CheckM2 or GUNC you must specify whether to use preqc or postqc reports i.e. `<tool>_<qc_stage>_<keep_column>`, as shown in the filterable column list above.

 Please note - if you add the parameter `--autoqc_config` but do not supply either a valid config file path or "default" the pipeline will error on not being able to find a config file to use.